casper-schutte/fantastic-lamp/validation testing/README.txt

 This directory was used to perform small test prior to the large scale validation testing.
+Don't use these scripts.